 We practice rolling from kneeling, standing, and moving postures.
 Begin from a kneeling position and then reach back with one arm so it extends under your torso and toward the ankle of the opposite leg.
 This should dip the associated shoulder down and backward, thereby tucking your head down and toward your knees.
-Now push forward with both legs so your head continues moving backward and under your torso as you roll over your extended arm and lowered shoulder.
+Now push forward with both legs so your hips move over your head as you roll over your extended arm and lowered shoulder.
 Your shoulder should not contact the ground.
-You back, just behind the shoulder, should be your initial point of contact with the ground.
+Your back, just behind the shoulder, should be your initial point of contact with the ground.

-When you are very accomplished with this roll you can begin rolling from a standing position.
-Learn to roll such that there is actually very little impact from the roll.
+When you are very accomplished with rolling from a kneeling position, you can begin rolling from a standing position.
+Learn to roll such that there is very little impact from the roll.
 You should land gently and in a controlled manner rather than with a thud.
 You will find that your impact is least when you launch yourself forward as you tuck your head and shoulders downward.
 Ample forward momentum helps to quickly distribute forces over the large contact surface of your back.

 Once you are very good at rolling from a standing position you may move on to rolling after stepping forward.
 Your instructor will help you with any minor details, but you should eventually be able to step forward, roll, and then stand back up immediately as part of the completion of the roll.
 As an example, you may step forward with your right leg, and while still moving forward, lower your right arm back toward your left ankle.
 Your forward momentum should cause you to land softly just behind your right shoulder and then roll with your back in constant contact with the ground until your left hip comes in contact with the ground.
 Tuck both legs in and continue rolling forward.
 If your legs are tucked properly you should be able to roll up onto one or both knees and then stand up from this position.
 If done properly you should experience a pleasant sensation as your body moves throughout the sequence.

-Once you have been taught to fall correctly it is important that you practice these falling skills every time you work with someone else and are provided with an opportunity to fall or roll.
+Once you have been taught to fall correctly you must practice these falling skills every time you work with someone else and are provided with an opportunity to fall or roll.
 When you are very accomplished then you should practice the rolls in the reverse order, e.g. roll backward and then regain your feet.
-As above, begin from a kneeling position first and become very accomplished at these rolls before contemplating attempts at standing backward rolls (which are much more risky and are not required as part of the curriculum).
+As above, begin from a kneeling position first and become very accomplished at these rolls before contemplating attempts at standing backward rolls (which are much riskier and are not required as part of the curriculum).